 Some of the litter fall (added to fastC) is converted into humus.
-This means that the model has a transformation of fastC to humusC in the uppermost soil layer.
+For HYPE this means that fastC (where litter fall was added) is transformed to humusC in the uppermost soil layer.
+In Figure 2 the pool of humusC is denoted slowC because of its slower transformation rates.

-In the other layers (k) is also a transition from fastC to humusC.
-The loss of fastC does not all go to humusC but a proportion (parameter minc) is mineralized.
-The transformation depends on soil moisture and temperature, amount of fastC and vegetation dependent parameter klh.
+The other soil layers (k) also have a transition from fastC to humusC.
+The loss of fastC does not all end up in the humusC pool, but a proportion (parameter minc) is mineralized in the process.
+The transformation (fasttohumus, mg/m2/d) depends on soil moisture (smfcn) and temperature (tmpfcn), amount of Oc in the pool (fastC) and a vegetation dependent parameter klh.

-$$litter to humus(k) = klh \times tmp fcn(k) \times sm fcn(k) \times fastC(k)$$
+$$fast to humus\left(k\right) = klh \times tmp \, fcn\left(k\right) \times sm \, fcn\left(k\right) \times fast C\left(k\right)$$